 Parkinson's disease is the second most common neurodegenerative disease preceded only by Alzheimer's disease.
-Abnormalities occur in all three stages of the swallow in nearly all individuals with Parkinson's at some time in the disease course.
+Abnormalities occur during swallowing in nearly all individuals with Parkinson's at some time in the disease course.
 Dysphagia in Parkinson's disease results in a variety of serious functional, psychological, and quality-of-life consequences with aspiration pneumonia being one of the leading causes of death.
 For maximum effect, swallowing management must be a part of the patient's total plan of care, initiated early in the disease course, and be aggressive in nature.
 The swallowing care plan must be directed by targeted and regular ongoing assessment to guide both rehabilitative and compensatory approaches.

 Course Run Time: 2:09:44